bbw7561135/TurbulentDynamo/README.md

 # TurbulentDynamo
-An investigation of the reliance of the turbulent dynamo phenomena on a juncture of length scales of the magnetic and kinetic fields.
+Code to investigate the turbulent dynamo phenomena from data produced by FLASH v4 simulations.